tyson-swetnam/cyverse_manual_template_mkdocs/docs/step2.md

   |--------------|---------------|
   | Menu title | Function explanation |

-.. note:: admonition-title
+!!! note "admonition-title"
     Tip
       - The note contains all indented body elements following.
       - It includes this bullet list.

 ------------------------------------------------------------------------